 Last year the Foundation supported nearly 70 multicenter trials for a wide range of therapies and is continuing to build on this momentum by aggressively funding an innovative research agenda.
 Last year, the Foundation spent $169 million on awards for laboratory research, preclinical drug development, clinical research, and high-quality, specialized care and training -- the largest amount ever.
 This funding includes more than $116 million to support laboratory research (also known as basic research) and clinical research.
 Knowing that time is of the essence, the Foundation has budgeted to spend even more on research in 2018.

 The Laboratory and Clinical Research Awards chart below includes $124 million that the Foundation distributed in awards (in the form of grants to academic institutions and therapeutic development contracts with industry) and support for its one-of-a-kind, CF-focused research lab, the Cystic Fibrosis Foundation Therapeutics (CFFT) Lab.
 Each category (such as “CFTR Modulation”) includes both the funding for the basic (laboratory) research and clinical research being conducted in that area.
 “Other Laboratory Research Support” and “Other Clinical Research Support” refer to research that does not fall into the other categories listed.

 Even with the advancement of highly effective cystic fibrosis transmembrane conductance regulator (CFTR) modulators, there will be several generations of people with CF who have complications from the disease.
-We estimate that 20 years from now, a significant portion of our community will still require additional therapies to treat complications such as infections, inflammation, excessive mucus, and gastrointestinal issues.
+We estimate that 20 years from now, a significant portion of our community will still require additional therapies to treat complications such as infections, inflammation, excessive mucus, and gastrointestinal (GI) issues.
 As such, improving treatments for complications of CF is critically important to the CF Foundation.
 In 2017, the CF Foundation spent more money in this area of research than any other.

 Approximately $40 million went to fund more than 200 different research projects related to complications.
 There are also more than 15 potential drugs in the pipeline to treat complications of CF, including anti-infectives, anti-inflammatories, mucociliary clearance therapies, and nutritional agents.
 The goal of these new treatments is to preserve lung function and maintain people’s health, until they can benefit from CFTR modulators as they are approved for more and more mutations.